KHP-Informatics/DNAscan/README.md

 ### Minimum requierements

 - Ubuntu >= 14.04
-- RAM: at least 4.2 Gb for the fast mode.
-8 Gb for the other modes.
+- RAM: if processing WGS data, at least 14 Gb for the fast mode.
+16 Gb for the other modes.
 - Space required by the installation:
   - By the dependencies and DNAscan: we reccomend at least 10Gb of free space for the whole DNAscan deplyment, including the dependencies.
   - 8Gb for the reference human genome and the hisat2 index.
 An extra 5.5Gb for the bwa index are required if you want to use         the normal or intensive modes